mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	"Sounds like you know her well."

-	"I'm a traveler between the Shadestead and Shaki...
+	"I'm a traveler between Ulukoma and Shaki...
 I find friends in strange places."

 	Kip looked out at the dark sea and the dark hint of red and infrared that lie above it.
 There was far more he could see now that his eyes adjusted, but the waves were still waves.
 Casra's face was the same expression he had come to expect from hae: calm, intelligent, and resolute.
 Whatever this plan was, he was certain thi had thought about it for many Ma'to.